Here I Go Again

 • Possible Risk of Autoimmune Disorders

-New clinical study results confirm that Vitamin D levels above 50 ng/L have the strongest association with good brain health.
-It has been discovered that deficiency in women over the age of 50 is more widespread than known.
-The fact is that many do not even know that they have a deficiency, I was fortunate that my physician detected through my annual blood work.
+New clinical study results confirm that Vitamin D levels above 50 ng/L are strongly associated with good brain health.
+It has been discovered that vitamin D deficiency in women over 50 is more widespread than previously thought.
+Although many do not even know that they have a deficiency, I was fortunate that my physician detected it through my annual blood work.

 2015: 41.3 ng/mL